Samm Henshaw: 2014–2015: Debut EP The Sound Experiment

-2016: The Sound Experiment 2
+2016-2021: The Sound Experiment 2 and Singles

 Henshaw's second EP, The Sound Experiment 2, was released in the summer of 2016.
 Henshaw released music videos for "Our Love" and "Night Calls", promotional singles from The Sound Experiment 2.
+Beginning in 2018, Henshaw released a series of non-album singles, including "How Does It Feel?", "Broke", "Doubt" (feat.
+Wretch 32), "Church" (feat.
+EarthGang), "The World Is Mine (Whole World Ahead)", "Only One to Blame", "Change For Me" with Brasstracks, and "All Good".
+"Church" and "Broke" have since become some of Henshaw's biggest songs.

 2022: Untidy Soul

 After releasing the singles Still Broke (featuring Keyon Harrold), Grow, and Chicken Wings, Henshaw released his debut album Untidy Soul.
 Critics stated the album was based on "rootsy, old-school soul, 90s hip-hop, bluesy jazz and gospel," with Henshaw calling it "a reflection of his own 'scatterbrain", each song telling a different story.

-2024: for someone, somewhere, who isn't us.
+2024-Present: for someone, somewhere, who isn't us and It Could Be Worse.

-After his Untidy Soul tour in 2022 and 2023, Henshaw released a mini-album on August 2, 2024 entitled for someone, somewhere, who isn't us, focusing on themes of on burnout and creative difficulties he had in the wake of Untidy Soul.
-An accompanying short film and documentary was released on YouTube on September 27th, 2024.
+After his Untidy Soul tour in 2022 and 2023, Henshaw released a mini-album on 2 August 2024 entitled for someone, somewhere, who isn't us, focusing on themes of on burnout and creative difficulties he had in the wake of Untidy Soul.
+An accompanying short film and documentary was released on YouTube on 27 September 2024.

+Henshaw announced his second studio album, It Could Be Worse, on October 16, 2025, followed by the release of the singles "Get Back" and "Float".
+It was later revealed to be a vinyl-exclusive album.
+Following the release of the vinyl album, the single "Hair Down" was released on streaming services, and the album was released digitally on January 19, 2026.